 - Present medication especially ventolin puffs not easing symptoms effectively

-If you experience any of these symptoms, you should call an ambulance, say that you are having an asthma attack and request an ambulance with oxygen.
+If you experience any of these symptoms, you should call an ambulance, say that you are having an asthma attack and request for an ambulance with oxygen.
 An asthma attack can be fatal as your airways may narrow to such an extent that your body is starved of oxygen.

 On the way to the A&E, you should try to remain calm.
 Panicking will exacerbate your symptoms.
 If you have a bronchodilator inhaler (ventolin), which is an inhaler that opens up and relaxes your airways, you should use it.
 Your doctor may have given you an asthma action plan so you know what to do in an emergency.
 If so, follow the medication guidelines your doctor has given you on the way to the hospital.

-In a respiratory emergency, you will be prioritised at the hospital.
+In a respiratory emergency, you are likely to be prioritised at the hospital.
 If you are waiting for a doctor, remain upright and continue to take puffs of your inhaler every few minutes.
-Lying down can restrict your airways and airflow even further.
-Make sure the staff know you are there and that you are having an attack.
+Avoid lying down as it can restrict your airways and airflow even further.
+Alert the hospital staff at the counter and let them know that you are having an attack.

 The treatment you will be given in the event of a severe asthma attack depends on your individual symptoms.
 These are called rescue medications that are aimed at providing rapid, short-term symptom relief during an asthma attack.
-The most common remedies are:
+The most common remedies include:

 - Oral corticosteroids, which are medications that reduce inflammation in your airways to help air to move freely again.

 - Beta agonists like ventolin puffs, which are the same type of medication that is found in a rescue inhaler.
 You may be given a nebuliser, which is a mask that fits over your mouth and nose and helps you to deeply inhale the medication.

 - Oxygen and breathing tubes, which may be necessary if your attack is particularly severe, to get enough oxygen into your body while other medications are administered.